Antoine Changuion: Linguist

 In his most renowned work, Dutch Language in South Africa (1844, second edition 1848), he created the first manual and guide for the Afrikaner language as a stem of Dutch, listing vernacular and peculiarities alike.
 It was also partly a Dutch guide to all citizens of South Africa.
 In this book he also gave examples of Cape Dutch language features that were unique to the Cape.
 This "Kaapsche idiom", he described in a separate chapter titled test of Kaapsch idiom.

 Later Years and Death

-Changuion was far ahead of his time, especially in his new homeland of South Africa, in many ways.
+Changuion was far ahead of his time, especially in his new homeland of Cape Colony, in many ways.
 However he eventually became very lonely, and after more than 33 years of tireless efforts, he nevertheless decided to return to Europe.
 In 1865 he left the Cape with his sister, Louise, his wife, and two of his daughters.
 He became a teacher in Frankfurt and Aarau.
 In 1876 he settled in Lausanne, Switzerland and later in Lörrach, where he died in 1881.
 Changuion became the progenitor of a numerous offspring in South Africa who belong to the Dutch nobility.